 As alumni waged their battles for souls out in the world, back on the home front students were stirred to act on behalf of “the millions of our suffering colored brethren,” as they described those enslaved in antebellum America.
 In 1831, they formed one of the earliest anti-slavery societies in the state and publicized their views in the abolitionist newspaper, Friend of Man.
-Three years later the question of slavery would rouse the entire campus when Reverend Samuel Cox was welcomed to the seminary after rioters drove him out of New York City after he preached tolerance and suggested that Jesus himself may have been “dark-skinned.”
+Three years later the question of slavery would rouse the entire campus when Reverend Samuel Cox was welcomed to the seminary after rioters drove him out of New York City because he preached tolerance and suggested that Jesus himself may have been “dark-skinned.”
 Cox accepted the invitation and taught at Auburn from 1834-37 – the very years, incidentally, that Gerrit Smith, the famous abolitionist from upstate New York, served as an Auburn trustee.

 While no official statements denouncing slavery emerged from the administration, quietly and unofficially, individuals engaged in acts of spiritual resistance over the course of the nineteenth century.

-In one instance, when the legendary hero of the Civil War, Harriet Tubman, came to settle in the town of Auburn after leading hundreds of people from slavery to freedom, Professor Samuel M. Hopkins, who taught church history at the seminary, befriended her.
+In one instance, when the legendary hero of the Civil War, Harriet Tubman, came to settle in the town of Auburn after leading 70 people from slavery to freedom, Professor Samuel M. Hopkins, who taught church history at the seminary, befriended her.
 He introduced Tubman to his sister, the author Sarah Hopkins Bradford, who interviewed her and published Harriet, the Moses of Her People, a classic biography of Tubman to this day.
 It contains an introduction by Professor Hopkins.

 In another instance, Professor Ezra A. Huntington opened his home as a stop on the Underground Railroad; and, according to an eyewitness, during the summer months with the students on break, freedom seekers were sheltered in an empty seminary building.

-To round out Auburn’s long history, it is necessary to mention the open spirit that pervaded the campus from the get-go.
+To round out Auburn’s history, it is necessary to mention the open spirit that pervaded the campus from the get-go.